Volunteering at BYRA

 Club Commodore

 The Commodore is responsible for the overall leadership & management of BYRA, including club governance and official representation.
-The time investment required for this role ultimately depends on the support through action of the broader BYRA committee and membership base.
+The time investment required for this role ultimately depends on the support, in action, of the broader BYRA committee and membership base.
 At a minimum, the role requires taking the time to understand BYRA's legal obligations, strategy and basic operational requirements.
 On-going requirements include preparing for and chairing committee meetings, addressing conflicts and complaints, and ensuring the wider BYRA team performs to the required standard.

 The current Club Commodore is Leah Singer.